 One of the priorities of the System is recruiting and retaining quality professional staff that can accomplish the goals and objectives of a complex and highly technical organization such as PERS.
 As the economy improves, it is becoming more challenging to recruit and retain staff.
 This is due in part to an aging workforce and higher salaries now being offered in the private sector.
-During the recession, government benefited from employee reductions in the private sector.
-However, that trend is reversing.
 We are now losing staff to higher salaries in the private sector and to other agencies after investing the time and expense to train them.
 We have experienced significant challenges getting professionals to interview for certain positions based on the salary we can offer.
-Five of the six executive staff members at PERS of MS can retire now or within five years and 50 percent of our senior staff members are eligible to retire within five years.
+Five of the seven executive staff members at PERS of MS can retire now or within five years and 54.5 percent of our senior staff members are eligible to retire within five years.
 In order to provide the timely services expected and deserved by our membership, it is imperative to focus on the human capital component of providing those services.

 It is part of the Board's responsibility to optimize and maintain the trust fund assets.
 This responsibility includes engaging expert professionals such as actuarial and investment consultants, independent auditors, medical doctors for disability retirement applications, custodial bank and cash management banking service providers, as well as software support providers.
-The Board's responsibility as a fiduciary of the trust fund is to ensure stability and affordability of the System.
+The Board's responsibility as a fiduciary of the trust fund is to ensure the stability of the System.